Alfred Momotenko-Levitsky

-Alfred Momotenko-Levitsky (Альфред Момотенко-Левицкий; born 7 August 1970), also known as Fred Momotenko or just Momotenko, is a Russian and Dutch composer, percussionist, and sound engineer.
+Alfred Momotenko-Levitsky (Альфред Момотенко-Левицкий; born 7 August 1970), also known as Fred Momotenko or just Momotenko, is a Soviet and Dutch composer, percussionist, and sound engineer.
 Born to a musical family, he pursued studies in music in his native Soviet Union, where his experiences with vocal music and audio recording were important to his later development.
 An invitation to play in the Netherlands led him to settle there permanently.
 Initially composing electronic and multimedia works, a commission that led him to discover Alfred Schnittke's Choir Concerto eventually resulted in his later works being increasingly influenced by Znamenny and Byzantine chant.

 Early life and education

 Momotenko was born in Lvov, Ukrainian SSR on 7 August 1970.
 His father was a military doctor, as well as a choirmaster and pianist; his mother was a singer and actress.
 Momotenko said that his later interest in vocal music was determined by his musical upbringing.

 The serious illness of one of Momotenko's siblings forced his family to move to warmer regions.
 They initially went to the Moldavian SSR, then to the Georgian SSR, until they finally settled in the city of Sochi, Russian SFSR.
 Exposure to the various cultures within the Soviet Union during this period provided Momotenko with what he later called the "dynamic base of [his] musical ripening".
 He grew up in Sochi and began his musical training there as a percussionist and conductor, eventually graduating from the city's College of the Arts.
 During his studies, he also developed an interest in electronic music and in the works of Karlheinz Stockhausen and György Ligeti.

 Subsequently, he studied percussion at the Moscow State Institute of Culture.
 By this point, he had begun to compose songs based on his own poetry.
 These early compositions were played in public and recorded on reel-to-reel tapes; his experience with the latter initiated his interest in audio recordings.

 In 1990, amidst the dissolution of the Soviet Union, Momotenko and other Russian musical students were invited for a period of six months to perform in the Netherlands.
 This permitted him the opportunity to enroll at the Brabant Conservatory, where he studied percussion and improvised music.
 His choice of school led to his family's emigration from the Soviet Union.
 Momotenko's early compositions, musical instruments, personal papers, and library of scores and recordings were abandoned in Moscow and consequently lost.

 While at the Brabant Conservatory, Momotenko decided to devote himself to composition, whereupon he became a student of Willem Jeths.
 Momotenko also studied with Alexandru Hrisanide, Vinko Globokar, and Roderik de Man.